 - Give your children constructive outlets for stress and anxiety.
 Check out the military youth and teen programs offered through your installation youth center to help your youth engage in positive activities and strengthen community connections.

 - Learn better ways to communicate and stay connected in your closest relationships.
 Military OneSource offers communication training as part of its building healthy relationships specialty consultations.
 Build better relationships — with your children, spouse, friends and other family members — to help keep your support community strong.

 Military life can present unique challenges.
 These include frequent moves and long deployments.
 Two ways to manage those challenges are:

 - Get comfortable with change.
 Try to see transitions as puzzles to solve rather than impossible situations.
 These challenges can present opportunities to build skills, expand resilience and experience new adventures.

 Children learn as much from what their parents do as from what their parents say.
-When parents learn to behave positively they show children how to be positive too.
+When parents demonstrate resilience, they show children how to be strong too.

 Use your resources

 The Defense Department is committed to the health and well-being of military children and families.
 It provides a wide variety of resources to help families thrive.

 - Your Military and Family Support Center can connect you to parenting programs, support for special needs, activities for children and families, MWR programs and more.
 Services vary by location so contact your installation for more information.